— FINANCIAL DISTRICT —

 To eat: Pastries from Breadbar

 In the courtyard of City National Plaza is Nice Coffee, a nice bar with nice people serving Nice Coffee.
-For anyone who works nearby (i.e., me, when I'm back to temping because $) who uses every 10 minute break allowed by law, this is a nice place to get away for a quick respite.
+For anyone who works nearby who uses every 10 minute break permitted by law, this is a nice place to get away for a quick respite.
+If you are line averse, note that their morning rush goes from about 8 a.m. to 10 a.m.-ish — at least, it was during the summer of '18, when I had an office job in a building around the corner.
 Bonus: the Central Library is right across the street.

 555 South Flower Street | Coffee: 49th Parallel Coffee Roasters